|Square standout features|

 Suspicious transactions are flagged in the system, using advanced and sophisticated AI and ML-based tools for support and assistance.
 A separate human team of fraud experts addresses any risks associated with your shop.

 Something else I appreciated is the done-for-you fraud dispute support.
 Things can go wrong in SMBs, and malicious refunds happen.
-The Square dispute team handles any sort of dispute at no cost.
+The Square dispute team handles any sort of disputes at no cost.

 Square has a variety of self-service resources available to help you troubleshoot at any hour or day of the week.
 The community forum, videos, and self-assistance tutorials were especially helpful as I set up my shop in the off hours, getting me far enough along to follow up with support in the morning.